FakeBat Scenario: Nonprofit Organization Deception

 PRESSURE

-Annual fundraising gala Thursday - system compromise threatens donor confidence and program funding
+• Annual fundraising gala Thursday — system compromise threatens donor confidence and 35% of annual funding

 FRONT • 120 minutes • Intermediate